huggingface/transformers/docs/source/model_doc/clip.rst

 also add absolute position embeddings, and feed the resulting sequence of vectors to a standard Transformer encoder.
 The :class:`~transformers.CLIPFeatureExtractor` can be used to resize (or rescale) and normalize images for the model.

 The :class:`~transformers.CLIPTokenizer` is used to encode the text.
-The following example shows how to get the image-text similarity scores.
+The :class:`~transformers.CLIPProcessor` wraps :class:`~transformers.CLIPFeatureExtractor` and :class:`~transformers.CLIPTokenizer` into a single instance to both encode the text and prepare the images.
+The following example shows how to get the image-text similarity scores using :class:`~transformers.CLIPProcessor` and :class:`~transformers.CLIPModel`.

 .. code-block::